tanyuzhuo/arm/Documentation.md

 #### ARM Data Science and Visualization Leaflet Back View
 ![Image Text](https://github.com/tanyuzhuo/arm/blob/master/Images/ARM%20leaflet%202.PNG)

 We recevied very positive feedback about the leaflet and poster both from our client ARM and our supervisor Dr. Cilberto.
 Few changes were made about the design including size of fonts and graphs.
-Questions about data visualization were answered during the skype call ...
-(Data science stuff neeeded ...)
+Questions about data visualization were answered during the skype call.

 ## Project update on the 7th of June.